NicholasMoser/MarioParty5_RNG/README.md

 ### Gecko Codes

-To prove the existence of these buckets, you can use the following Gecko codes for a specific Bucket ID to **always** be used:
+To prove the existence of these buckets, you can use the following Gecko codes for a specific bucket to **always** be used:

 Always use Bucket A (0x41)